 What is acquired immunity?

-Acquired immunity is the immunity that develops after birth.
+Acquired immunity develops after birth.
 It is specific and targets particular pathogens.
-Acquired immunity is characterized by its memory, meaning it can remember and respond to specific pathogens upon subsequent encounters.
+Acquired immunity is characterized by its memory, meaning it can remember and respond to particular pathogens upon subsequent encounters.

 Acquired immunity is mediated by lymphocytes, specifically B lymphocytes and T lymphocytes.